joinpursuit/AC_4_Web/units/fundamentals/lessons/error_handling/error_handling.md

 greet('Elon')
 ```

-Normally, when you forget to put `var` in front of your variable, as with `greetign` in the example, will creates a global variable and uses that.
-In strict mode, however, an there will be an error.
+Normally, when you forget to put `var` in front of your variable, as with `greeting` in the example, JavaScript will create a global variable and use that.
+In strict mode, however, there will be an error.
 There will not be an error, however, when a global variable with that name already exists:

 ```js
 "use strict";